-- Attempt to balance air flow.
+- Attempt to balance airflow.
 If a room does not seem to get comfortable, visually check the duct work if you can access it.
-If your home has flex duct (movable foil ducts), check for kinks or angles over 120 degrees.
-Try moving the ducts slightly to help increase air flow.
+If your home has flex ducts (movable foil ducts), check for kinks or angles over 120 degrees.
+Try moving the ducts slightly to help increase airflow.
 Call 251-202-7503 if this doesn't help.
 A duct cleaning, installation of more return air openings, or a professional air balance may be needed.
 Climate Control Service Experts can provide these services for you.

 Here are a couple more tips you should look into if you just can't seem to make the temperature meet your needs.

 Zoned systems, especially for 2-story (or more) homes are often the perfect, fairly low-cost solution for nearly all common heating and cooling problems.
 Call Climate Control Service Experts at 251-202-7503 for a free estimate on a zoning system for your home, which can often be easily installed into your existing HVAC system.